Health Promotion & Worksite Wellness, M.S.

 - Undergraduate institutional GPA

 - Submission of letter of intent describing reasons for applying to the program and associated career goals

 - Submission of contact information for two professional references

 - Work Experience as reflected in a resume (only for graduate assistants)

-Students in the Health Promotion and Worksite Wellness must have previous credit in human anatomy, physiology, or pathophysiology; general science course, and personal and community health; or the equivalent.
+It is preferred that students in the Health Promotion and Worksite Wellness program have previous credit in human anatomy, physiology, or pathophysiology; general science course, and personal and community health; or the equivalent.

 |HLP 6595||Research Seminar||3|